Ildar-Daminov/Economic-performance-of-overplanted-offshore-wind-farm-under-several-commitment-strategies-and-DTR/README.md

 This repository will contain MATLAB code and data for our research article once it will be officially published (current status:  under review)

-So far, you may see our repositories for already published articles:
+So far, you may see our other repositories for already published articles:
 * Article: Assessment of dynamic transformer rating, considering current and temperature limitations.
 [GitHub repository](https://github.com/Ildar-Daminov/Assessment_Dynamic_Thermal_Rating_of_Transformers)
 * Article: Demand Response Coupled with Dynamic Thermal Rating for Increased Transformer Reserve and Lifetime.
 [GitHub repository](https://github.com/Ildar-Daminov/Demand-response-coupled-with-DTR-of-transformers)
 * Article: Energy limit of oil-immersed transformers: A concept and its application in different climate conditions.
 [GitHub repository](https://github.com/Ildar-Daminov/Energy-limit-of-power-transformer)